 Copyright Agreement Form

 Authors will be required to sign a Copyright Transfer Agreement form (CTA) for all papers accepted for publication which you can download from here.
 Signature of the CTA is a condition of publication and papers will not be passed to the publisher for production unless a signed form has been received.
 Please note that signature of the CTA form does not affect ownership of copyright in the material.
 (Government employees need to complete the Author Warranty sections, although copyright in such cases does not need to be assigned).
 After submission authors will retain the right to publish their paper in various medium/circumstances (please see the form for further details).
-To assist authors an appropriate form will be supplied by the editorial office.

 The journal was founded under the auspices of the ISA research committee on the sociology of regional and urban development.